 That includes your immune system (your defence against illness or infection), having clear skin, healthy hair, high energy levels, and generally feeling healthy and comfortable.1

-However, there are various factors that can contribute to your bowels and your overall digestive system not working as well as it could.
+However, various factors can contribute to your bowels and your overall digestive system not working as well as it could.

 What does a healthy bowel look like?

-Well-functioning bowels vary from person to person.If, for most of your life, you have had a bowel movement once a day, that is your normal, and you will want to investigate if you suddenly start going once every three days.2
+If for most of your life, you have had a bowel movement once a day, that is your normal, and you will want to investigate if you suddenly start going once every three days.2

-Rather than focusing on frequency (though there are extremes that do indicate an issue), the key to recognising healthy bowels is that you are going to the toilet enough that you can empty your colon and not feel bloated or in pain.
+Rather than focusing on frequency (though there are extremes that indicate an issue), the key to recognising healthy bowels is that you are going to the toilet enough that you can empty your colon and not feel bloated or in pain.

-Causes of unhealthy bowelsHigh stress levels, low amounts of sleep, consuming a lot of processed and high-sugar foods, and taking antibiotics are just some of the things that can damage your gut microbiome and stop it functioning well.4
+High stress levels, low amounts of sleep, consuming a lot of processed and high-sugar foods, and taking antibiotics are just some of the things that can damage your gut microbiome and stop it from functioning well.4

-Some common ways an unhealthy gut or bowel can manifest itself include an upset stomach (gas, bloating, constipation, diarrhoea, heartburn), increased sugar cravings due to an imbalance in the amount of good bacteria in your gut, and unhealthy weight changes.
+Some common ways an unhealthy gut or bowel can manifest itself include an upset stomach (gas, bloating, constipation, diarrhoea, heartburn), increased sugar cravings due to an imbalance in the number of good bacteria in your gut, and unhealthy weight changes.

-An unhealthy gut can impair your ability to absorb all the nutrients you need, and make it hard for you to regulate blood sugar, as well as potentially causing issues with storing fat.
+An unhealthy gut can impair your ability to absorb all the nutrients you need and make it hard for you to regulate blood sugar, as well as potentially causing issues with storing fat.

 How to improve digestive health

-Beyond addressing the causes of these issues, by getting enough sleep or avoiding processed food, for example, there are some other measures you can take for good digestive health.
+Beyond addressing the causes of these issues, by getting enough sleep or avoiding processed food, for example, you can take some other measures for good digestive health.

 Good sources of fibre include fruits and vegetables like artichokes, apples, pears, dates, figs, prunes, broccoli, peas, and more.

-Yoghurt with an active culture can help the natural bacteria in your digestive system do what it has to do, and exercising helps the colon move waste along.7
+Yoghurt with an active culture can help the natural bacteria in your digestive system do what it must do, and exercising helps the colon move waste along.7

-Aloe vera contains enzymes that can help with the breakdown of sugars and fats and that can help your digestion system to keep running smoothly.
+Aloe vera contains enzymes that can help with the breakdown of sugars and fats, and that can help your digestive system to keep running smoothly.

-If you cut open an aloe vera leaf you can see that it is full of a fairly slimy and clear gel.
+If you cut open an aloe vera leaf, you can see that it is full of a fairly slimy and clear gel.
 This gel is often used on the skin as a moisturiser and for sunburn.

-But the green part of the leaf, and the yellow juice around the gel and lining that leaf, can be used in a juice or as part of a supplement for addressing gut issues like constipation or diarrhoea.
+But the green part of the leaf and the yellow juice around the gel and lining that leaf can be used in a juice or as part of a supplement for addressing gut issues like constipation or diarrhoea.